Updated: Jul 21

 - Chooses when to make personal sacrifices so a loved one can be supported in reaching their own personal goals, and does not expect to be compensated for their sacrifices

-- Chooses when to lean into others for support, instead of requiring support from others
+- Chooses when to lean into others for support, instead of requiring constant support from others

 Inversely, an individual with low differentiation: